Cloverleaf High School graduate Kyle Juszczyk drawing interest from several teams, including Browns

-Several NFL teams have strong interest in signing Baltimore Ravens impending unrestricted free-agent fullback and Cloverleaf High School graduate Kyle Juszczyk, a league source said Wednesday.
+Several NFL teams had strong interest in signing Baltimore Ravens impending unrestricted free-agent fullback and Cloverleaf High School graduate Kyle Juszczyk, a league source said Wednesday.

-Juszczyk's hometown Browns are among the suitors, but he plans to sign with the San Francisco 49ers, ESPN reported.
+Juszczyk's hometown Browns were among the suitors, but he plans to sign with the San Francisco 49ers, ESPN reported.
+His deal with the 49ers will be for four years and worth $21 million, according to NFL Network.

 The free-agency negotiating period opened at noon Tuesday, but player contracts cannot be executed with new teams until free agency begins at 4 p.m.
 Thursday.